s-henney/argocd-demo/README.md

 ```
 argocd account update-password
 ```
-8. Login to the UI!
+8. Login to the UI at https://localhost:8080!
 ```
 User: admin
 Password: <your_password>